aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 Aspose.Words own glyph outlines parsing for OpenType (CFF) fonts has been implemented.

 Previously, glyph parsing for OpenType (CFF) fonts was performed via GDI+.
-So now it works in cases where GDI+ is not available – Java, .NET Standard platforms, Linux OS, etc. Glyph outlines parsing is required in specific cases like WordArt, text effects, some Office Math features, and others.
+So now it works in cases where GDI+ is not available – Java, .NET Standard platforms, Linux, macOS, etc. Glyph outlines parsing is required in specific cases like WordArt, text effects, some Office Math features, and others.

 #### Set Shape Shadow Formatting <sup>22.7</sup>